 A positive Rapp for the Rebels

-We’re just over halfway through this years TNSS competition, and it’s a time for many of the coaches to take stock, analyse, deconstruct, and plan for the remaining games that will ultimately define their season.
+We’re just over halfway through this years Shute Shield competition, and it’s a time for many of the coaches to take stock, analyse, deconstruct, and plan for the remaining games that will ultimately define their season.

 One guy who has a lot of positives to look back on so far is Southern Districts’ coach Tim Rapp.
-In his first year in charge of the Rebels, Rapp and assistant coach Steve Harkin have taken on a thankless task in trying to turn around the fortunes of the club from the ‘Shire’.
+In his first year in charge of the Rebels, Rapp, alongside assistant coach Steve Harkin, have taken on a thankless task in trying to turn around the fortunes of the club from the ‘Shire’.

-Even in defeat at the hands of an impressive Warringah outfit in Round Eleven, they put in one of the best defensive displays I’ve seen this year – certainly for the first hour – and they made the Rats work extremely hard for their victory.
-As Warringah coach John McKee said “We knew it was going to be a very hard game and that they would be a hard team to break down.
-Every ball was hotly contested and post-attack there was a big battle for the ball all the time.”
+Even in defeat at the hands of an impressive Warringah outfit in round eleven, they put in one of the best defensive displays I’ve seen this year – certainly for the first hour – and they made the Rats work extremely hard for their victory.
+As Warringah head coach John McKee said afterwards, “We knew it was going to be a very hard game and that they would be a hard team to break down.
+Every ball was hotly contested, and post-attack there was a big battle for the ball all the time.”

 Those wins against Uni, Parramatta and Penrith; a 1pt loss at Northern Suburbs; and an agonising last minute defeat at the hands of a West Harbour outfit containing Lote Tuqiri, Timana Tahu and Campese Ma’afu, represent positive signs of rejuvenation.
-But for Rapp, while it lays down a marker for the future, it is still an underachievement from where he wants to be.
+But for Rapp, while they are undoubtedly laying down a marker for the future, his side are still underachieving by comparison to where he wants them to be.

 “I was hoping that halfway through the season we would have four or five wins, so looking at the games that we have won they’ve been good.
 The ones that have got away or we’ve lost by a point or under a try, if we could have them at the back half of the season, we’ll win.”